 - Gregory Richards

 (Prof. Heidi Goodrich-Blair, Department of Bacteriology): The Regulator LrhA and Lipase Activity in Xenorhabdus nematophila Insect Pathogenesis.
 Gregory is now an Assistant Professor in the Biology Department at UW-Parkside.

 - Courtney Robinson

 (Prof. Jo Handelsman, Bacteriology): Robustness of Lepidopteran Midgut Microbial Communities.
-Courtney is an Assistant Professor at Howard University in the Biology Department.
+Courtney is an Associate Professor at Howard University in the Biology Department.

 - Steven Rutherford

 (Prof. Richard Gourse, Department of Bacteriology): Insights into the Mechanism of DksA Action at Ribosomal RNA Promoters in Escherichia coli.
 Steven is a staff member at Genetech, Inc. in San Francisco.